sam-and-ken/clustering-project/README.md

-# Regression-Project-Zillow
+# Clustering-Project-Zillow
 ### Description
-- Project examining drivers of single unit home assessed tax value in California during May-Aug 2017 using the zillow database from Codeup
+- Project examining drivers of Zestimate logerror using the Zillow database from Codeup
+- Data is subset from "single unit" properties sold in 2017 from LA, Ventura, and Orange counties in Southern California

 ### Goals
-- The goals are to find drivers of assessed tax value and to predict it using a machine learning model
+- The goals are to find drivers of logerror, cluster the data, and to predict it using a machine learning models
 - Include state, county names, and tax rate distribution for each county.
 ---------------------------------
 ### Data Dictionary